Ford scales back Michigan battery plant, restarts construction

 By Joseph White

-DETROIT, Nov 21 (Reuters) - Ford F.N will scale back the investment, capacity and the number of jobs planned for an electric vehicle (EV) battery plant in Michigan that has drawn fire from U.S. lawmakers for its use of technology supplied by Chinese battery maker CATL, the automaker said on Tuesday.
+DETROIT, Nov 21 (Reuters) - Ford Motor F.N will scale back the investment, capacity and the number of jobs planned for an electric-vehicle (EV) battery plant in Michigan that has drawn fire from U.S. lawmakers for its use of technology supplied by Chinese battery maker CATL 300750.SZ, the automaker said on Tuesday.

 Ford said it would restart construction of the factory near Marshall, Michigan, after being paused two months ago.